ZorigTsogt12/Facial-asymmetry-biometric/README.md

 # Facial-asymmetry-biometric
 A code developed during my final year project.
-The code is developed to study whether machine-learning algorithms
+The code is developed to study whether machine-learning algorithms can act as a biometric system and correctly identify individuals using their facial asymmetry

+The code works by reading csv files OpenFace has produced.
+OpenFace produces csv files containing landmark coordinates.
+This program processes the coordinates and converts it to measurements.
+The measurements include distances and angles from one half of the face to another.
+The measurements are then compared with the corresponding sides to form ratios.
+The ratios are then processed through various algorithms to see which has the highest training accuracy.
+Linear Discriminant Analysis algorithm is usually the highest scoring algorithm.
+Once the algorithm is trained, the model can be exported to perform predictions.